braillerap/AccessBrailleRAP/README.md

 - liblouisreact, a liblouis version slightly modified to run in react.js environnement.
 - liblouis
 - pandoc
+- pywebview

 ## Release
 You wil find packaged installation in [release](https://github.com/braillerap/AccessBrailleRAP/releases).

 ## LibLouis
-AccessBrailleRAP use lilouis to translate text into Braille.
+AccessBrailleRAP use liblouis to translate text into Braille.
 You can select the Braille language (English, French...), contracted or uncontacted Braille, and 6 dots or 8 Dots Braille standard.
 The original version of liblouis is available here [https://github.com/liblouis/liblouis](https://github.com/liblouis/liblouis)
 The modified version for react.js is available here [https://github.com/crocsg/liblouis](https://github.com/crocsg/liblouis) The module for react.js is available here [https://github.com/crocsg/liblouisreact](https://github.com/crocsg/liblouisreact)